Alive and Kicking (song): Appearances in media

 In 1992, "Alive & Kicking" provided the soundtrack for a famous promo, entitled "A whole new ball game" for BSkyB's launch of the FA Premier League.

 East Side Beat version

 In 1992, Italian dance music group East Side Beat covered "Alive and Kicking".
+It was produced by Phil Kelsey and released in December by FFRR as a single from their only album, East Side Beat (1992).
+The song became a top-20 hit in Belgium and the Netherlands.
+In the UK, it reached number 26 on the UK Singles Chart.
 There are five remixes in total.
 Two versions are found on the 7-inch single and an additional three are on the CD single.